surendra-UW/File-System/README.md

 # Administrivia

 [- NEW INSTRUCTIONS: -]

+- Updates to inode structures happen in place.
+Other modifications (write to a file, adding/removing an entry under a folder) append log entries.

+- `st_atime` field is no longer needed to fill for `getattr`.

-A `prebuilt_disk` has been added which contains a working log file system with several files and subdirectories.
+- A `prebuilt_disk` has been added which contains a working log file system with several files and subdirectories.
 You should be able to mount and read the files and directories from it.

 [- END NEW INSTRUCTIONS -]

 - **Due date**: December 8th, 2023 at 11:59pm.